overcast-software/toolshare_frontend/conventions.md

 ### 11.1 Serializing API Output

 - **Custom Serialization:**
-  - If the Snipe-IT API does not naturally conform to the JSON API specification, use Ember Data's `Serializer` to transform the API response into an Ember-compatible format.
+  - If the Homebox API does not naturally conform to the JSON API specification, use Ember Data's `Serializer` to transform the API response into an Ember-compatible format.

 #### Custom Serializer Conventions